Remarks on the existence of minimal models of log canonical generalized pairs: Introduction

 \begin{thmA}[= Theorem \ref{thm:MM_NQC_NZD}] Let $ (X,B+M) $ be an NQC log canonical generalized pair.
 Then $ (X,B+M) $ has a minimal model (resp.\ good minimal model) if and only if it admits birationally a Nakayama-Zariski decomposition with NQC (resp.\ semi-ample) positive part. \end{thmA}

 The above theorem extends \cite[Theorem 1.1]{BH14b} to the setting of generalized pairs, while its conclusion is even stronger.
-It also has significant consequences towards the existence of minimal models conjecture for generalized pairs.
-For instance, Theorem \ref{thm:MM_logbigmoduli} and Lemma \ref{lem:Hash20d_3.11} constitute analogues of \cite[Theorem 4.5]{Hash22c} and \cite[Lemma 3.11]{Hash20d}, respectively, in the context of generalized pairs.
+It also has significant consequences with regard to the existence of minimal models conjecture for generalized pairs.
+Indeed, Theorem \ref{thm:MM_logbigmoduli} and Lemma \ref{lem:Hash20d_3.11} constitute analogues of \cite[Theorem 1.5]{Hash22c} and \cite[Lemma 3.11]{Hash20d}, respectively, in the context of generalized pairs.

 Another application of Theorem \ref{thm:mainthm_intro} is the following analogue of \cite[Theorem 1.1]{Gon11} in the context of generalized pairs.

 \begin{thmA}[= Theorem \ref{thm:Gon11_Thm1.1}] Let $ (X,B+M) $ be an NQC log canonical generalized pair.
 If $ \kappa_\sigma(X,K_X+B+M) = 0 $, then $ (X,B+M) $ has a minimal model. \end{thmA}